 I prefer to paint the brighter side of things and not to express a state of horror on a blank canvas that has to be looked at forever.’

-“Wings Unfold” Patricia considers her Key Piece in her current series of work as it expresses her interest in energy and movement.
+“Wings Unfold” Patricia expresses her interest in energy and movement.
 ‘The 'birds' represent my belief in freedom for all beings.
-Accidental stroke of soft white on the left feels like angel’s wings.
+Accidental strokes of soft white feels like angels' wings.
 Wings folding, unfolding … comforting … wings flying free, singing their freedom song.’

 A tiny house on a rocky mountain